CDRH/datura/README.md

-## Set up Solr Project
+## Set up Solr Collection

-Please refer to the instructions in the General wiki for instructions to set up projects which rely on Solr 6 + Cocoon / Rails.
+Please refer to the instructions in the General wiki for instructions to set up collections which rely on Solr 6 + Cocoon / Rails.